-We at The Church of St. Michael & St. George believe that Stewardship is not only a very practical discipline, but also a profoundly spiritual experience that affects all aspects of our daily lives.
+We at The Church of St. Michael & St. George believe that Stewardship is not only a very practical discipline but also a profoundly spiritual experience that affects all aspects of our daily lives.
 Once we embrace Stewardship as a way of life, we find that our lives become markedly different.
 A new spirit of generosity and sharing influences our relationships.
 The call to Stewardship is intimately linked to the Lord’s invitation, “Come, follow me.”
 As disciples of Jesus Christ, we are beneficiaries of God’s grace.
-We are responsible for nurturing God’s gifts and sharing of our time, talent, and treasure generously.
+We are responsible for nurturing God’s gifts and sharing our time, talent, and treasure generously.

 What is Planned Giving?

 Simply put, Planned Giving is making a gift now to be received by the Church at a later date.
 It can be a gift of securities, real estate, tangibles, cash, or virtually anything of value and in any amount.
 One does not need to be wealthy to make a gift of lasting value.
 Bequests can be either restricted or unrestricted.
 Income from all gifts is used by the Board of Trustees of the Endowment Fund in a number of important ways, including:

 - To foster maintenance and modify the physical structure of the Church

 - To initiate and grow ministries within our parish and beyond